Assets in Kestra – Track Lineage and Metadata

 Assets keeps a live inventory of resources that your workflows interact with.
 These resources can be database tables, virtual machines, files, or any external system you work with.

-You create assets in two ways: automatically through task execution or manually from the Assets UI.
+Assets are captured automatically when tasks declare assets.inputs or assets.outputs; you can also add them manually from the Assets tab.
 Once created, you can view asset details, check which workflow runs created or modified them, and see how assets connect to each other across your workflows.

 This feature enables: